My Heart Is Refusing Me

-"My Heart Is Refusing Me" is a song performed by Swedish pop singer and music producer Loreen, it was released as the lead single from her debut studio album Heal (2012).
-It was released as a digital download on 27 February 2011 in Sweden.
-The song peaked to number 9 on the Swedish Singles Chart.
+"My Heart Is Refusing Me" is the debut single by Swedish pop singer and songwriter Loreen, released as a digital download on 27 February 2011 in Sweden.
+The song peaked to number 9 on the Swedish singles chart.
 She co-wrote the song with Moh Denebi and Björn Djupström.
+The version that appears on her debut studio album Heal is the 2012 re-release, which was the second international single after "Euphoria".

 Background and release

-After Loreen's win in the Eurovision Song Contest 2012 with "Euphoria", "My Heart Is Refusing Me" was released as her second international single from the upcoming album.
-The single was released internationally on October 8, 2012 in a remixed version that is different from the original version that was released in 2011.
+After Loreen's win in the Eurovision Song Contest 2012 with "Euphoria", "My Heart Is Refusing Me" was released as her second international single from Heal.
+The single was released internationally on October 8, 2012, in a remixed version that is different from the original version that was released in 2011.

 Composition

 There are two versions of the single.
 The first was the original release version, which was a more lowtempo dance-pop song, while the album version (known as the re-release) is a more uptempo and has slightly different production.
-According to discogs, the song is influenced by electronic, pop, house and Europop styles.
+According to Discogs, the song is influenced by electronic, pop, house and Europop styles.
 According to Brian O'Reilly from The Irish Independent, he said the song "has its similarities to its predecessor ("Euphoria") – the pulsing club beat, the drama of the interplay between light and dark and of course Loreen’s fantastic powerful vocals."
 He also said "There is a unique dynamic to the song when the ancient chant-like backing vocals help give it an authenticity beyond the usual in the dance genre."
 The song features instrumentation of synthesizers, strings, and other keyboards.
 He noted the lyrical content as being "quite dark yet very relatable" and said there was the "melancholy in the verses is fully explained by the chorus."
 Higher Plain Music described the song "more classic dance with huge tom drums and a huge soaring chorus complete raving synths and catchy ad-lib hooks."

 Critical reception

 "My Heart is Refusing Me" received critical acclaim from music critics upon release, with most critics noting similarities to her previous single, "Euphoria".
 ScandiPop.co.uk gave it a positive review, saying "The words “even better than the original” spring to mind.
 Seriously.
-As kicks up the arse go, this is at hospilisation level."
+As kicks up the arse go, this is at hospitalisation level."
 Samesame.co.au called the song one of the highlights of the album, saying "is a showcase of pedigree dance balladry – just like ‘Euphoria’ – it comes complete with a chorus that formulaically expands after periods of restraint verses."
 He also stated that along with the other singles on the album; "make sense as the shining ambassadors of Loreen‘s album but they’re not necessarily indicative of its scope."
 Brian O'Reilly from The Irish Independent was very positive, awarding the song 9 stars out of 10, stating "‘My heart is refusing me’ really does what really great dance music should do – it teases the listener throughout, leaving them in anticipation for a big final chorus where all the elements introduced throughout the song come together."